-In addition to collaborating with classmates, Quantic students have access to a variety of resources to help further their learning and prepare them with the skills needed to excel in today’s business world.
-The library offers access to paid databases and you’ll have lifelong access to all courses — including those that have yet to be added to the curriculum so you’ll always be equipped with the latest in-demand skill sets.
+In addition to collaborating with classmates, Quantic students can take advantage of a variety of resources to help further their learning and prepare them with the skills needed to excel in today’s business world.
+The library includes membership to paid databases and you’ll have lifelong access to all courses — including those that have yet to be added to the curriculum so you’ll always be equipped with the latest in-demand skill sets.

 Quantic is committed to helping students reach their goals post graduation, too.
 To support you, Quantic has an in-house research advisor who can help guide your studies and make sure you’re getting the most out of your experience.
 And our resume and cover letter consultations ensure you’re putting your best foot forward with future career moves.
 Also, you’ll have access to exciting job opportunities through our built-in career network, Smartly Talent.

 Interested in the #ModernMBA?
-See for yourself what being a Quantic student is all about:
+See what the Quantic experience is all about.

 An MBA will change your career—and your life—for the better.

 You can leverage it to achieve promotions, a wealth of new job opportunities, a paradigm-shifting career change, or an increase in salary.
 For others, an MBA is a springboard for their entrepreneurial efforts.